On this page:

 architect.loopholelabs.io/start-from-persistent-checkpoint: "namespace/persistent-checkpoint-name"- Specifies a

-PersistentCheckpointCRD to restore from when no regular checkpoint exists - Used with the
+PersistentCheckpointCRD to restore from - Used with the

 runsc-architectruntime class (gVisor) - Enables creating new pods from a "golden image" checkpoint